KAIST-NMAIL/DFMNET/README.md

 In addition, the detail form of the fastener and its attachment result are drawn as below.
 ![att](figs/sen_att.png)
 As you can be seen in that figure, the fastener tightly adheres to the suit within the stretchable limit of the soft sensor.
-As a future work, we will find the optimal location and quantity of the soft sensor to improve the tracking accuracy.

 ## Code usage